Walk in the footsteps of Jesus and watch the Bible come alive in the Holy Land

 Jim Harnish retired in 2014 after 43 years of pastoral ministry in the Florida Conference of the United Methodist Church including 22 years at Hyde Park United Methodist Church in Tampa.
 Known across the church as a leader and preacher, he is a facilitator for the Institute of Preaching at Duke Divinity School.
 He is the author of more than 15 books and bible studies for Abingdon Press including A Disciple’s Path and Strength for the Broken Places.
 He was a Consulting Editor for “The New Interpreter’s Dictionary of the Bible” and a contributor to The Wesley Study Bible.
 He shares his “FaithMatters: Reflection on Life and Faith” at www.jimharnish.org.

 Bishop Hopkins is the interim bishop of the Northern Illinois Conference of The United Methodist Church.
-He served the Minnesota and East Ohio Conferences of The United Methodist Church from 1996-2016.
-He graduated from Indiana University, Yale University and completed a residency in a hospital, campus, and parish ministry at The Church of Christ at Dartmouth College.
+He served the East Ohio and Minnesota Conferences from 1996-2016.
+He graduated from Indiana University, Yale University and completed a residency in hospital, campus, and parish ministry at The Church of Christ at Dartmouth College.
 He has a passion for mission and was instrumental in the launch of Operation Classroom in Liberia and Sierra Leone.
 He was the first Chair of The Connectional Table which coordinates the worldwide mission and ministry of The United Methodist Church.
 Bishop Hopkins has traveled extensively and been a speaker on numerous EO tours.

 You will find the information you need to complete this form on the cover of your brochure near the suitcase icon.